• Skip to primary navigation

 While I love roasted cauliflower, cauliflower with raisins and cauliflower with pasta, kids can be a little finicky when it comes to this vegetable.
 So coating it in a cheesy sour cream sauce may convince them to give it a try.

 It’s simple enough to make for a weeknight dinner side, but yummy and impressive enough to place on your Thanksgiving dinner table or take to a potluck.
 Serve alongside garlic chicken or baked pork chops it goes with almost any meat dish.
-It pairs well with other sides like baked sweet potatoes, new potatoes, or colorful veggies like green beans or roasted carrots.
+It pairs well with other sides like a roasted butternut squash casserole.

 A baked cauliflower casserole.